An interview with Dr. Roger Kendall Part 2. © 2003 Whole Foods Magazine December 2003 An interview with Dr.

 Abbreviated at G or Gly, this amino acid has the chemical formula NH2CH2COOH.
-It’s the second most widespread amino acid found in human enzymes and proteins.
+It’s the second most widespread amino acid found in human enzymes and proteins. buy the TOP-SELLING L-glycine supplement on amazon.com Glycine is biosynthesised in the liver from the amino acids, serine and threonine.
+As a solid, it’s a sweet tasting crystalline substance and the principle amino acid within cane sugar.
+Glycine has several important roles within the body.
 Valtsu's: Health Benefits of Glycine.
 1.

 Response from Dr. Joel Brind Thanks for this thoughtful comment, Martin.
 Now let’s take a look at some well established findings re: human cancer.
 Patente US20120316217 - combination for the treatment of osteoarthritis - Google Patentes.
 The present invention relates to a combination of glycine, proline, and optionally a natural or synthetic viscosity-controlling polymer, and/or lysine and/or leucine, for the treatment of osteoarthritis, in particular for patellofemoral or femorotibial osteoarthritis of the knee, osteoarthritis of the hip and osteoarthritis of the shoulder.

 Osteoarthritis is the most common joint disease among the rheumatic disorders affecting the Western world.
 It is a chronic degenerative joint disease which may be diffuse or localised, affecting the cartilage of the diarthrodial joints, where the normal metabolic process of the chondrocytes is impaired, leading to softening, fibrillation, ulceration and subsequent sclerosis of the subchondral bone, and in the final stages to new bone formation and subchondral cysts.
+Osteoarthritis, which mainly affects women, most frequently involves the patellofemoral joint, the femorotibial joint, the hip and the shoulder.
 Glycine Supplement Helps Prevent Degenerative Diseases Such As Arthrosis Or Osteoporosis.